 For the Historical Food Fortnightly challenge 9 – Mock Foods, I made World War One mock sausages and cutlets.
 Meat was scarce in the war, so I found many meat substitute recipes from different countries.
 Here’s a recipe for mock sausages made with lima beans from 1912: Soaked, boiled, pureed lima beans were mixed with breadcrumbs, salt, pepper and sage, egg and butter; shaped into sausages, breaded and fried in oil.
 In 1915 in Germany, sausages, patties and ‘roast beef’ were made with soaked and boiled peas, mixed with carrot, onion, salt and mugwort (Artemisia vulgaris).
-Sausage and cold cuts were also made with 3/4 part beans and 1/4 part lentils.
-The vegetarian sausage dough is sewn into a piece of muslin, and smoked for one day at the butcher’s.
+Sausage and deli meats were made with 3/4 part beans and 1/4 part lentils.
+The vegetarian sausage dough was sewn into a piece of muslin, and smoked for one day at the butcher’s.
 It’s said to taste like liverwurst.

 - 1 cup lentils